DataCorrupted/COOL_compiler/PA3/README.md

 ## scripts

-	compiler.sh 	While compling can be tiresome, I write a script for that.
-It will generate a binary and put it in PA3/ cmp.sh <file>	will compile your code, run lexer and compare your parser's output and official's(tools-bin/semant) given the input <file> you specified.
+	compile.sh 	While compling can be tiresome, I write a script for that.
+It will generate a binary and put it in PA3/ cmp.py <file>	will compile your code, run lexer and compare your parser's output and official's(tools-bin/semant) given the input <file> you specified. all_test.py <path>
+			Test all *.cl files in the given path.

 The environment for these two scripts should be in _PA3/_, or they may not work.
 Run them by

-	./scripts/<script>.sh {file}
+	./scripts/<script> {file}

 ## cool-support